ChrisFoster-Version1/haq-paq/README.md

-# Haq-Paq
+# haq-paq

-The Haq-Paq General Utilities Library from Version 1 allows developers to get a head start on writing many of the basic utility functions found across q codebases.
+The haq-paq General Utilities Library from Version 1 allows developers to get a head start on writing many of the basic utility functions found across q codebases.
 The library is split across themed packages with each package existing as an independent, easily loadable q script.

 ## Maths Library
 Covers a wide range of functionality that is normally found in other packages for languages (such as Python's NumPy).